 Get the Recipe

 I've heard it said that one can never have too many friends, and I've found the same to be true of cream cheese frosting.
-There are versions for every occasion—sometimes I want an icing with plenty of butter for structure (like the cream cheese buttercream in my cookbook); in other cases, I'm more inclined to reach for a fluffy frosting like this one that I can whip up in no time flat.
+There are versions for every occasion—sometimes I want an icing with plenty of butter for structure (like the Cream Cheese Buttercream from my cookbook, BraveTart: Iconic American Desserts); in other cases, I'm more inclined to reach for a fluffy frosting like this one that I can whip up in no time flat.

 The traditional method is to simply beat cream cheese and powdered sugar together until smooth, but this tends to produce a frosting that's runny and thin, as cream cheese itself doesn't aerate well.
 It can be made thick and light by increasing the powdered sugar, but at the cost of its flavor and texture, as the excess sugar makes it unbearably sweet and a little gritty, too.

 So, when I want a no-fuss frosting in a hurry, I take an entirely different approach, ditching the powdered sugar for a combination of granulated sugar and cream.